bkeepers/talks/2012-git-the-nosql-database.md

 I will also explore the challenges posed by using and scaling Git as a data store, including concurrent access and distributing load.

-## Bio

-Brandon believes that software can always be better.
-His addiction to beautiful code is perfectly matched with his passion for testing and maintainability.
-As a Developer at GitHub, he spends most of his time on Gaug.es and SpeakerDeck.com.
-Brandon has created and maintains many open-source projects, and shares about his endeavors at opensoul.org.

 ## Submitted To